Why create a petition?

 How do I create a petition?

-There are two main ways to raise a petition:
+There are usually two ways to raise a petition:

 - Draft a traditional paper based petition; or